icshwi/e3training/workbook/chapter04.md

 ## Startup scripts

-In `ch4_supplementary_path/cmds`, you will find a number of startup scripts that will be used for the following steps.
+In `ch4_supplementary_path/cmds`, you will find a number of (incrementally named) startup scripts that will be used for the following steps.

-> For each of these scripts, you should attempt to first figure out what is happening before continuing reading this tutorial.
+> For each of these scripts, you should attempt to first figure out what is happening, or what will happen, before continuing this tutorial.
 And whenever a question is asked, attempt to answer it before reading the next sentence.

-> Before the running `iocsh.bash`, don't forget to load your e3 environment:
+> Before running `iocsh.bash`, don't forget to load your e3 environment:
 >
 > ```console
 > [iocuser@host:ch4_supplementary_training]$ source ~/e3-3.15.5/tools/setenv